AND101-Group30/Nexa-Book-Recommender/project_spec.md

 ### Questions (Gerardo)

-Gerardo started creating the questions page that ChatGBT will use to improve the recommendation that we give to the user.
+Gerardo started creating the questions page that ChatGPT will use to improve the recommendation that we give to the user.

 <img src="img/Scene-2.gif" width=300 alt="scene 2">

-Using spinners will allow us to have control over the users answers, that way they cannot input anything that will make ChatGBT break.
+Using spinners will allow us to have control over the users answers, that way they cannot input anything that will make ChatGPT break.

 ### API/Current (Hung-Chieh)

-Hung-Chieh started his own branch and connecting ChatGBT to our app.
-After finishing he started on the recommendation page and integrated ChatGBT.
+Hung-Chieh started his own branch and connecting ChatGPT to our app.
+After finishing he started on the recommendation page and integrated ChatGPT.

 <img src="img/Scene-3.gif" width=300 alt="scene 3">